HERA-Team/rids/README.md

 	x[-1]:  polarization
 ```

+To archive all data (of any id) in a directory where all data have the same frequencies:

+`specpeak.py my_instrument.ridm --archive_data --share_freq`

+This will write a .ridz file `id_feature.first_timestamp.n#_featuresets.None.ridz`

+You can examine it with the -i, -v or -k specpeak flags.

+If you don't want to use the peak stuff to reduce the amount of data saved, but archive every e.g. 100th spectra:

-`specpeak.py -h`:
+`specpeak.py my_instrument.ridm -r +100`

+This uses the default number of feature_sets per pol (currently 10000) and a threshold contained within my_instrument.ridm.

 ```
+~/rids$ specpeak.py -h
 usage: specpeak.py [-h] [--directory DIRECTORY] [-i] [-v] [-k]
                    [--archive_data] [--data_only_override] [-r RAWDATA]
                    [-c [COMMENT]] [--id ID] [-# SETS_PER_POL] [--share_freq]
                    [--peak_on PEAK_ON] [--view_peaks_ongoing] [--data_only]
                    [--ecal ECAL] [--ncal NCAL] [--show_fc SHOW_FC]
                    [--threshold_view THRESHOLD_VIEW]
-                   rids_filename
+                   rid_filename

 positional arguments:
-  rids_filename         rids filename to be generated/viewed (note: type
+  rid_filename          rids meta-data filename or filename to be viewed
-                        fnhelp to see format of spectrum filenames)
+                        (note: type fnhelp to see format of spectrum filenames)

 optional arguments:
   -h, --help            show this help message and exit